 If you don’t use it, you’ll lose it.
 It’s true.
 We have to constantly exercise our minds.
 One way to do that is to start a new hobby.
 Our hobbies tend to shift as we get older.
 We find ourselves having to branch out and do things we might not have done when we were younger.

 Try a new hobby like gardening, sewing, hiking, fishing, cooking, or golfing.
 Stimulating your mind and shaking up your daily routine, giving yourself something to look forward to, will keep your mind sharp.

 Ask yourself this: what have you always wanted to do but have never had time to do?
 Got an answer?
 Good.
 Now go do it.
 You’re never too old for fun and adventure.

 Mindfulness is simply the practice of being in this moment at this very time without judgment.
 While stimulation is pivotal to keeping clarity in an aging mind, so is stillness.

-Practice mindfulness can lower heart rate and improve circulation, increase focus, and help you sleep.
-It melts stress away and meditation has even been proven to enhance long-term and short-term memory.
+Practicing mindfulness can lower heart rate, improve circulation, increase focus, and help you sleep.
+It melts stress away, and meditation has even been proven to enhance long-term and short-term memory.

 Just be here, right now.
 Let your thoughts come and let them go.
-Feel the breeze, listen to the cars passing on the road nearby.
+Feel the breeze, breathe deeply, listen to the cars passing on the road nearby.

 Enjoy this very moment.